asimonder/projectionFoam/README.md

 Transient solver developed for OpenFOAM library to simulate incompressible, turbulent flows.
 The solver uses the projection algorithm for velocity-pressure decoupling.

 ## 2023
-Updated the solver for OpenFOAM v2006.
+Updated the solver for OpenFOAM v2006 and above.

 Benchmarks are in the works.